canjs/canjs/guides/getting-started-tutorial/tutorial.md

 releases of CanJS, Stache will be available as a part of the core CanJS lib.

-Template libraries require a rendering engine and CanJS provides that for you with the `can.view` object.
-A `can.view` contains utilities “for the loading, processing, rendering, and live-updating of templates”.
+Template libraries require a rendering engine and CanJS provides that for you with the `can.view` object. `can.view` contains utilities “for the loading, processing, rendering, and live-updating of templates”.
 In addition, `can.view` is used to bind views to observable objects.

 <a name="components"></a>
 ### Components
-A [can.Component](../docs/can.Component.html) is kind of like a mini web application.
+A [can.Component](../docs/can.Component.html) is like a mini web application.
-A `can.Component` contains the JavaScript and HTML it needs&mdash;all wrapped up in a single, functional unit.
+It contains the JavaScript, CSS, and HTML necessary to create a fully functional
+item.
 This makes `can.Component`’s portable, reusable, and encapsulated. `can.Component`’s are easy to test and easy to use.
-Building an application with them is kind of like building with Lego&trade;.
+Building an application with them is kind of like building with Legos&trade;.
 As we say at Bitovi, “The secret to building large applications is to never build large applications.”
 Rather, you build the components you need and link them together using the Application State and Routing to compose your application.